BOGO on Best Sellers - CODE: GOLDBOGO

 That next-day soreness after a tough workout is called delayed onset muscle soreness, or DOMS.
 It happens when you challenge your muscles in a new way, creating tiny tears in the muscle fibers.
 This is a normal part of getting stronger.
 Your body’s natural healing process kicks in to repair these micro-tears, rebuilding the muscle fibers to be more resilient.
 This healing cycle is how you build strength and endurance.
 To support this process, your body needs proper fuel, rest, and good circulation to deliver nutrients and clear out waste.

-How Much Rest and Sleep You Really Need
+How Much Rest and Sleep Do You Really Need?

 Never underestimate the power of a good night’s sleep.
 While you’re sleeping, your body is hard at work repairing itself and releasing growth hormone essential for muscle repair.
 Skimping on sleep slows down your recovery, leaving you sore and fatigued for longer.
 As you get older, your body needs more time to bounce back, making quality rest even more important.
 Aim for seven to nine hours of sleep each night.
 For better athletic recovery, keep your bedroom cool and dark, and put away screens an hour before bed.